QAInsights/Do-Not-Say-Non-Functional/README.md

 | Specialized Functional, Advance Functional, Functional Performance |  | Sameer Kanguri |

-## Testing categorization
+## Testing Categorization

-### Individualist vs collectivist
+### Individualist vs Collectivist

-An individualist test would evaluate the effect of a single(ish) user on the software, for example:
+An `Individualist` test would evaluate the effect of a single user on the software, e.g.:

 - Unit testing
 - Api testing
 - UI testing
-- Security test (testing the effect of a malicious user)
+- Security testing
 - Accessibility testing
-- single user performance testing (for example, google's lighthouse)
+- Single user performance testing ( e.g. Google's Lighthouse)

-A collectivist test would evaluate the effect of a large number of dispersed users on the software, and this is almost exclusive to the various types of performance tests:
+A `collectivist` test would evaluate the effect of a large number of dispersed users on the software, and this is almost exclusive to the various types of performance tests:

 - Stress testing
 - Load testing
 - Soak testing
-- Volume testing - while it's not explicitly multiple users, it is the effect of many users inserting data to the softwares data lake
+- Endurance testing
+- Volume testing
-- chaos testing
+- Chaos testing

-### User requirements vs Operational requirements
+### User Requirements vs Operational Requirements

-User requirements are a type of requirements intended to meet user expectations.
-For example, if I try to login with a valid user, the dashboard page should come up with the correct user name.
+`User Requirements` are a type of requirements intended to meet the user expectations e.g. if I try to login with a valid user, the dashboard page should come up with the correct user name.

-Example of such testing realms:
+Examples of such testing realms:

 - Unit testing
-- Api testing
+- API testing
 - UI testing

-Operation requirements are a type of requirements referring to industry standards, with the intention to keep the software viable.
+`Operation Requirements` are a type of requirements referring to industry standards, with the intention to keep the software viable.

-examples:
+Examples:

-- Security test - Searching for a CVEs
+- Security testing
-- Accessibility testing - Looking for violations of WCAG
+- Accessibility testing
-- single user performance testing (for example, google's lighthouse) - Looking for violations of dev vitals
+- Single user performance testing
 - Load testing
+- Endurance testing
 - Soak testing
 - Volume testing
-- chaos testing
+- Chaos testing

 ### Assertion based vs Metrics based

-Assertions typically validates binary conditions and they provide a quick "go" or "no-go" feedback For example:
+Assertions typically validates binary conditions and they provide a quick `go or `no-go` feedback e.g.:

 - Unit testing
-- Api testing
+- API testing
 - UI testing
-- Accessibility testing - Looking for violations of WCAG
+- Accessibility testing
-- single user performance testing (for example, google's lighthouse) - Looking for violations of dev vitals
+- Single user performance testing

 Metrics are numerical features (response time, CPU usage, memory usage, reset count, etc...) which should be analyzed as a whole after test execution has been completed.

 - Load testing
+- Endurance testing
 - Soak testing
 - Volume testing
-- chaos testing
+- Chaos testing